ken-mycroft/minimy/README.md

 and NLP.
 Unless you have a good reason, for now you should always select local mode (remote=n) for NLP.

+Remote TTS using polly requires an Amazon ID and key.
+If you prefer to not use polly for remote TTS you may choose mimi2 from Mycroft which is a free remote TTS alternative.
+You could also select local only TTS in which case mimic3 should work fine.

 By deault the system will fallback to local mode if a remote service fails.
 This will happen